jcnelson/poxl/citycoin-prd.md

 Shawn Mahon, Angel Investor, Marketing and Growth contributor

 [Asteria](https://github.com/SyAsteria), founder of [Syvita Guild](https://github.com/syvita) `PGP | A303 BCFE CA30 DDF9`

 ### Executive Summary

-The CityCoin will leverage the properties of the Proof of Transfer (PoX) consensus mechanism of the Stacks blockchain, programmed through a smart contract in Clarity, as a way to generate new funding and wealth building opportunities for the city, its inhabitants, and its supporters.
+A CityCoin leverages similar properties of the [Proof of Transfer (PoX) consensus mechanism](https://docs.stacks.co/understand-stacks/proof-of-transfer) of the Stacks blockchain, programmed through a smart contract in Clarity, as a way to generate new funding and wealth building opportunities for the city, its inhabitants, and its supporters.

-The CityCoin will not have its own blockchain, but rather will exist on the Stacks blockchain as a fungible token adhering to the SIP-010 standard.
-The Stacks blockchain is a layer one blockchain that settles on top of the Bitcoin blockchain, inheriting its security.
+A CityCoin will not have its own blockchain, but rather will exist on the Stacks blockchain as a fungible token adhering to the SIP-010 standard.
+The [Stacks blockchain](https://stacks.org/stacks-blockchain) is a layer one blockchain that settles on the Bitcoin blockchain, inheriting its security.

-The CityCoin will not have an initial coin offering (ICO), but instead will be fairly mined in competition with anyone who wishes to interact with the contract, and following a diminishing issuance schedule similar to that of Bitcoin and Stacks.
+A CityCoin will not have an initial coin offering (ICO), but instead will be fairly mined in competition with anyone who wishes to interact with the smart contract, and following a diminishing issuance schedule similar to that of Bitcoin and Stacks.
 Mining of the CityCoin will not begin until the [activation threshold](#fair-and-open-launch) is reached.

-When miners submit a mining transaction to the contract, 30% of the STX spent will be sent to the designated city's wallet overseen by a trusted third party custodian.
+When miners submit a mining transaction to the smart contract, 30% of the STX spent will be sent to the designated city's wallet overseen by a trusted third party custodian.
 The remaining 70% of the submitted STX will be distributed to the CityCoin holders who lock ("Stack") their CityCoins in support of the initiative.

 ### Objective, Vision and Goals